Azure Data Factory - Samples

 In the Sample pipelines blade, click the sample that you want to deploy.

 Specify configuration settings for the sample.
-For example, your Azure storage account name and account key, Azure SQL server name, database, User ID, and password, etc.
+For example, your Azure storage account name and account key, logical SQL server name, database, User ID, and password, etc.

 You see the status of deployment on the sample tile you clicked earlier on the Sample pipelines blade.